Don’t Feed the Squirrels!

 – Survey of London, Vol XIV, The Athlone Press

 Not all areas of the dock company’s ‘outside land’ were covered with mud.
 A significant area in the north, close to Glengall Rd remained untouched, and thus flat.
-In 1890, the landlord of the George rented a plot there close to his pub for the creation of an athletic club, including a football pitch for Millwall Rovers who he had ‘poached’ from the Islanders public house in Tooke St.
+In 1890, the landlord of the George rented a plot there close to his pub for the creation of an athletic club, including a football pitch for Millwall Rovers who moved from their ground behind the Lord Nelson.

 In 1901, however, the dock company required the mud-free ground for the construction of timber sheds – with a timber-transporter to carry timber to/from the docks.
 This area became known as the ‘Transporter Yard’.
 As a consequence, the football team had to move again, this time to an area behind the Globe Rope Works.
 In 1910 the team moved over the water.